MicrosoftDocs/azure-dev-docs/articles/go/deploy-azure-resource-manager-template.md

 ## Clean up resources

-Leaving resources in Azure costs you money.
-So, be sure to clean up the resources you created in this how-to.
+Leaving resources in Azure can incur ongoing charges, so be sure to clean up the resources you created in this how-to.

 Deploying an empty template in complete mode deletes all the resources within a resource group.
 It's a neat way to clean up resources without deleting the resource group itself.